 - A first number that indicates which controller accesses the storage unit during normal operation.
 Use one of the controller's SCSI target IDs (0-7).
-Omit the leading zeroes for storage units associated with the controller's SCSI target ID zero. - A second number that is always zero. - A third number that identifies the logical unit number (LUN) for the device or storage unit (0-7).
+Omit the leading zeroes for storage units associated with the controller's SCSI target ID zero.
+For example, use D2 instead of D002 for a storageset that's accessed through the controller's SCSI target ID 0. - A second number that is always zero. - A third number that identifies the logical unit number (LUN) for the device or storage unit (0-7).
 This number is often called the "storageset ID."